Pearson-Higher-Ed/design/c/dropdown/v1.0.0-beta.7/index.md

     text: |
       At the extra small breakpoint, the dropdown switches from a menu that drops down to a modal that slides up with a list of options.
 For UI Text and button triggers the dropdown icon also becomes optional.

-      The dropdown page should have a descriptive title explaining the context for the options presented.
+      The dropdown page should have a descriptive title explaining the context for the options presented, although it is optional.
     contents:
       - type: narrow video
         src: ./assets/animation.mp4